mmu-webdesign/Level4-web-term-1/HTML/html01/08-attributes.md

 ```
 <a href="https://www.mozilla.org/" title="The Mozilla homepage" target="_blank">Mozilla, home of Firefox</a>
 ```
-> On the page this will simply look lik this.
+> On the page this will simply look like this.
 The attributes are not shown.
 Only the title appears as a Tool Tip.

 <a href="https://www.mozilla.org/" title="The Mozilla homepage" target="_blank">Mozilla, home of Firefox</a>

 > Tip - Note that the `target="_blank"` attribute and value are not the best for both usability and accessibility.
-This essentially **takes over the users computer**, opening up a new window or tab.
+This  **takes over the users computer**, opening up a new window or tab.
 Not cool.
 The user should be left to decide this for themselves.
 A visually impaired user may struggle to notice a new tab or window has been created.

 ## Omitting quotes around attribute values

-If you look at code for a lot of other sites, you might come across a number of strange markup styles, including attribute values without quotes.
-This is permitted in certain circumstances, but it can also break your markup in other circumstances.
 The bottom line is don't.
 There is more in the **Advanced section** below if you want the details.

 <h3 class="warning">Use double quotes</h3>